Malaysia Defence Industry

 Since 1997, the exhibition has had two organisers and two separate venues, the Mahsuri International Exhibition Centre (MIEC) for the aerospace segment and for its maritime equivalent, at Awana Porto Malai.
 Both venues will still be maintained for LIMA '09, with the exhibition being held at MIEC whilst the Star Cruises jetty at Awana Porto Malai will be dedicated to warship and vessels display.

 The twelfth installation of the Defence Services Asia (DSA) 2010 exhibition and conference was scheduled from April 19th to 22nd at Kuala Lumpur's Putra World Trade Centre (PWTC).
 With the theme, 'The Global Defence Services and Government Security Event,'the event will host around 700 companies from more than 40 countries, 27 national pavilions, 200 VIP delegations from 30 countries and more than 25,000 trade visitors.
-The venue has a 42,000sqm and will have the participation of countries like Australia, China, Czech Republic, Germany, India, Italy, Malaysia, Norway, Russia, South Korea, the UK and USA.
+The venue has a 42,000sqm and had the participation of countries like Australia, China, Czech Republic, Germany, India, Italy, Malaysia, Norway, Russia, South Korea, the UK and USA.

 |Join the GlobalSecurity.org mailing list|